Anuradhagupta28/Common-platform/README.md

 # React E-commerce Project with Routing

-This is a React project that implements a simple e-commerce application with two routes: Catalogue page and Cart/Basket page.
+This is a React project that implements a simple e-commerce application with two routes: Product page and Cart page.
 Users can view products, add them to the cart, adjust quantities, and proceed to checkout.

 ## Table of Contents